editing

 • Editing Tips

 Many publishers expect submissions to use a standard manuscript format.
-As a proofreader or editor, knowing what the standard format requires will allow you to better help your clients.
+As a proofreader or an editor, knowing what the standard format requires will allow you to better help your clients.
 Read on to find out what the standard manuscript format is and when it should be used.
-What is the Standard Manuscript Format?
-The standard manuscript […]
+What Is a Manuscript in Publishing?
+In publishing, […]

 Read more